 Carbon stock in different compartments

-First, the stock data included in our models were appropriately calculated and converted with empirical formulas or conversion factors.

-For the abiotic detritus OC stock, the average TOC content in the upper 10 cm of the sediment was 0.39 % and 0.53% in GC1 and GS1, respectively.
-This value fits in the range of TOC content (c.a.
-0.3-0.75 %) reported previously in the southwestern margin of Taiwan (Liu et al., 2006; Hsu et al., 2014).
-In addition, the estimated detritus carbon stocks are of the same order of magnitude as the previous submarine canyon studies by Rowe et al. (2008) and van Ovelen et al. (2011).
-That is, the detritus OC stock in the Mississippi canyon head was 760,000 mg C/ m2 (Rowe et al., 2008), and the Nazaré canyon head was about 858,789 mg C/ m2 (van Ovelen et al., 2011).
-Yet, the quantity of detritus OC in the Gaoping submarine canyon head (350,270 ± 104003.4 mg C/ m2) is only half of the Mississippi or Nazaré canyons.
+The estimated detritus carbon stocks are of the same order of magnitude as the previous submarine canyon studies by Rowe et al. (2008) and van Ovelen et al. (2011), being 760,000 mg C/ m2 in the Mississippi canyon head (Rowe et al., 2008) and about 858,789 mg C/ m2 the Nazaré canyon head (van Ovelen et al., 2011).
+However, the quantity of detritus OC in the Gaoping Submarine Canyon head (350,270 ± 104003 mg C/ m2) is only half of the Mississippi or Nazaré canyons.
+In comparison with TOC content in the Mississippi Canyon (c.a.
+1.9%), the average TOC content of GPSC are much lower (0.39%).
+The lower TOC content is directly linked to the lower quantity of detritus OC in the GPSC.

-The bacteria samples were only collected in one cruise and thus could not examine seasonal variation.
-Generally, bacteria biomass and production can be affected by temperature, physical disturbance, substrate type, and sediment composition (Yamamoto and Lopez, 1985; Alongi, 1988); however, which factors may have stronger control is site-specific (van DUyl and Kop, 1994).
+The bacteria samples were only collected in one cruise and thus could not be examined for seasonal variation.
+Generally, bacteria biomass and production can be affected by temperature, physical disturbance, substrate type, and sediment composition (Yamamoto and Lopez, 1985; Alongi, 1988); however, which factors may have stronger control is site-specific (van Duyl and Kop, 1994).
 For instance, seasonal variation in bacterial population and biomass was reported in the shallow slope site in the Baltic Sea (Meyer-Reil, 1983) and several locations ranging from 40 to 1570 m depth in the Cretan Sea (Danovaro et al., 2000).
-The bacterial abundance and biomass are mainly influenced by the vertical distribution of labile organic compounds (Danovaro et al., 2000).
+The bacterial abundance and biomass are mainly influenced by the flux of labile organic compounds (Danovaro et al., 2000).
 Thus the bacterial stock may change in response to the food supply on the seafloor.
-Due to the lack of repeated sampling, it is not possible to determine whether seasonal variation in bacteria stock is presented in the GPSC.
+Due to the lack of repeated sampling, it is impossible to determine whether seasonal variation in bacteria stock is present in the GPSC.